-- Good news: These cards offer the greatest flexibility, since you can use them basically anywhere that credit cards are accepted.
+- Pros: These cards offer the greatest flexibility since you can use them basically anywhere credit cards are accepted.
 It’s practically the same as carrying cash.
-You can even use it to pay bills online.
-They save many of us the hassle of returning that too-small sweater for the right size, or trying to find the specific store that will take back the book we already own.
+You can even use them to pay bills online.
+They save recipients the hassle of exchanging that too-small sweater for the right size or returning a book they already own.

-- Bad news: As a gift, these are the least personal option available.
-It’s essentially a substitute for giving cash, so while your recipient will appreciate it, it’s not a great gift for a close friend.
+- Cons: As a gift, these gift cards are the least personal option available.
+It’s essentially a substitute for giving cash, so while your recipient will still appreciate it, it’s not a great gift for a close friend.

 Store cards are specific to a particular retailer, such as Macy’s, Banana Republic, and Victoria’s Secret.

-- Good news: These cards give you a chance to get more personal with your gift.
-For birthdays, graduation, or a “just because” present, a store card is a better way to show you care and know their interests.
-Moreover, the recipient is more likely to get a special purchase to enjoy than they would if you gave a cash card.
+- Pros: These cards give you a chance to get more personal with your gift.
+For birthdays, graduation, or a “just because” present, a store card is a better way to show you care and know the recipient’s interests.

-- Bad news: It’s great that so many stores offer gift cards, but they all have their own internal policies.
+- Cons: It’s great that so many stores offer gift cards, but they all have their own policies for them.
 Especially at local shops, you need to be very careful about expiration dates.
-For example, some cards or certificates are only valid for 90 or even 30 days.
-Often you’ll find a demurrage policy in the fine print, which means that the card loses a little bit of value every month.
-Thus, you might give a friend a $50 card, but after losing $2.50 a month, your friend might be surprised to learn that the four-month old card is only worth $40.
+For example, some cards or certificates are only valid for 30 to 90 days.
+Often, you’ll find a demurrage policy in the fine print, which means the card loses a little bit of value every month.
+While you might give a friend a $50 card, they might be surprised to learn that, after losing $2.50 per month, their four-month-old card is only worth $40.

 Who Loves ‘Em?

-- Selling a card means upfront revenue for the store, but whether or not anyone redeems the card is uncertain.
+- Selling a card means upfront revenue for the store, whether or not anyone redeems the card.
 People lose cards, forget about them, or just decide not to use the last few dollars.
 That’s music to a retailer’s ears.
 Stores immediately get the cash, and they can only come out ahead.
-You’ll either use the full value, leave the cash on the table, or buy even more product in the end.
+You’ll either use the full value, leave the cash on the table, or buy even more products with your own money.

-- That last one is the big one.
-When you redeem your gift card, chances are you’ll go over the initial value of the card.
-You’ll spend a little bit more, and you’ll probably end up coming back as a repeat customer.
+- It often leads to more business.
+When someone redeems a gift card, chances are they’ll go over the initial value of the card.
+They’ll often spend a little bit more, and they may even end up coming back as a repeat customer.

-Credit card companies have been getting in on the act for a few years.
-They’ll encourage stores to have more robust gift card programs by helping with logistics and promotion.
-They win in the end, since they get a cut of merchant fees when shoppers redeem the cards.
+Credit card companies have been getting in on the act for a while.
+They encourage stores to have more robust gift card programs by helping with logistics and promotion.
+These institutions win in the end since they get a cut of merchant fees when shoppers redeem the cards.

-With retailers and banks reaping extra revenue, are buyers always getting the raw end of the deal?
-If you don’t want to be the loser in the equation, you need to empower yourself.
-Your goal should be to keep retailers from reaping the benefits of wasted cards.
-Don’t hoard your cards; instead, follow some of these tips to be a gift card winner.
+Retailers and banks often reap extra revenue from gift cards, but consumers don’t always get the raw end of the deal.
+If you don’t want to be the loser in the equation, empower yourself.
+Don’t lose out on the full value of cards you give or receive.
+Instead, follow these tips to be a gift card winner.

 How to Win the Gift Card Game

-It’s up to you to be a smart gift giver and a smart card user if you want to be a winner in the gift card game.
-Consider these three factors for gift cards:
+It’s up to you to be a smart gift giver and gift card user.
+Consider these three factors when choosing and redeeming gift cards:

-Cash cards are convenient because the recipient can use it anywhere that major credit cards are accepted.
+Cash cards are convenient because the recipient can use them anywhere major credit cards are accepted.
 On the other hand, store gift cards can only be redeemed at the specific retailer.
-Moreover, most retailers will not allow you to exchange store cards for cash.
+Moreover, most retailers won’t allow you to exchange store cards for cash.